andrerfneves/rn-utils/README.md

 | getDeviceWidth | `RNUtils.getDeviceWidth()` | Returns the device's current viewport width. |

 #### Orientation
-*Currently the only 3rd party package used by React Native Utilities is the [React Native Orientation](https://github.com/yamill/react-native-orientation) module.
+*Currently the only 3rd party package with native dependecies used by React Native Utilities is the [React Native Orientation](https://github.com/yamill/react-native-orientation) module.
 If you wish to use any of the Orientation functionalities of React Native Utils, remember to link its native dependencies.*
 ```
 react-native link react-native-orientation
 ```